CATechnologiesTest/arete/README.md

 building your application.

 ## Inequality Optimization
-As in any even non-toy rule engine, equal joins between LHS objects are turned into hash lookups.
+As in any non-toy rule engine, equal joins between LHS objects are turned into hash lookups.
 This means that the execution of a rule
 like: